Adversarial Paraphrasing: A Universal Attack for Humanizing AI-Generated Text: Adversarial Paraphrasing for Universal Humanization of AI Text

 \section{Adversarial Paraphrasing for Universal Humanization of AI Text}

-In this section, we present our adversarial paraphrasing framework, designed to universally paraphrase AI-generated text into human-like text that evades detection on various detectors.
+In this section, we present our adversarial paraphrasing framework, designed to universally paraphrase AI-generated text to evade detection on various detectors.
 Algorithm~\ref{alg:main} outlines our method, and Figure~\ref{fig:title} provides an illustrative visual overview of each step in the iterative paraphrasing process.
 Our approach auto-regressively generates paraphrased text using a paraphrasing model $\mathcal{P} : \mathcal{X} \to \mathcal{X}$, guided by a neural network-based detector $\mathcal{D} : \mathcal{X} \to [0, 1]$, where $\mathcal{X}$ denotes the space of natural language texts.
 The model $\mathcal{P}$ outputs the next token logit distribution $p(\cdot|x) \in \mathbb{R}^d$ for any input $x \in \mathcal{X}$, where $d$ represents the vocabulary size.
 In the standard setting, the paraphrasing model would multinomially sample the next token from this distribution.
-In our method, however, token selection is influenced by the detector $\mathcal{D}$, which assigns lower scores (i.e., closer to 0) to more human-like texts.
+In our method, however, token selection is influenced by the detector $\mathcal{D}$, which assigns lower AI-scores (i.e., closer to 0) to more ``human-like'' texts in the eyes of the detector.

 \textbf{Overview of the Algorithm.} As shown in line 1 of Algorithm~\ref{alg:main}, we initialize the output string as empty, i.e., $y = \text{``''}$.
 The algorithm then enters an auto-regressive loop (lines 2–15), continuing until the end-of-sentence ([EOS]) token is generated.
 At each iteration, the paraphraser computes the logit distribution for the next token (line 3).
 To narrow down the candidate set, we apply top-$p$ filtering to only select the top tokens whose cumulative probability exceeds a certain threshold $p$, and top-$k$ filtering to cap the maximum number of candidate tokens (line 4).
 In line 5, we decode the filtered logits into their corresponding textual representations using the decoding function $\mathcal{T}$.
 From lines 6 to 9, we score each candidate by appending it to the current output and evaluating the resulting text using the detector $\mathcal{D}$.
-The token associated with the lowest detector score—\textit{i.e.}, the most human-like continuation—is selected and appended to the output sequence (lines 10 and 14).
+The token associated with the lowest detector score is selected and appended to the output sequence (lines 10 and 14).
 The loop continues until the [EOS] token is generated.

 \textbf{Paraphrasing Model Setup.} To ensure effective paraphrasing, our framework relies on the availability of a high-quality paraphrasing model.
 To this end, we design the framework to be compatible with any well-performing instruction-tuned LLM by leveraging customized system instructions.
 As illustrated in Figure~\ref{box:para_sys_prompt}, these prompts guide the LLM to behave as a reliable paraphrasing model, ensuring consistent and contextually appropriate paraphrases.
 This controlled generation approach is inspired by methods such as InstructionCTG~\cite{zhou2023controlled}.